hcfp/Computing-Notes/Computing Notes.md

 - Some computers run on the Harvard architecture
   - Different buses for data and instructions.
 Both stored in different memory
-  - Data and instructions can be fetch in parallel ∴ instructions handled more quickly
+  - Data and instructions can be fetch simultaneously
+  - Reduces delays waiting for memory fetches
+  - Data cannot be executed as code
   - Used in embedded systems and digital signal processing

 ![Harvard Architecture](https://upload.wikimedia.org/wikipedia/commons/thumb/3/3f/Harvard_architecture.svg/220px-Harvard_architecture.svg.png)